hitesh97/candiate-test/SUBMISSION.md

 - Duplicate task with all optional fields preserved

 **Testing Approach:**
 Used vitest with @testing-library/react's renderHook for testing custom hooks.
 Mocked localStorage operations by spying on taskHelpers functions (loadTasksFromStorage, saveTasksToStorage) to isolate hook logic from storage implementation.
 Used waitFor to handle async operations and state updates.
-Mocked Date.now() and Date.prototype.toISOString() to test ID and timestamp generation.
+Mocked crypto.randomUUID() to test ID and timestamp generation.
 Verified abort mechanism prevents state updates after unmount.
 Tested all CRUD operations, import functionality, task duplication with proper immutability for tags arrays, and their side effects on storage persistence.

 **Test Status:**
 ✅ All 25 tests passing.
 Complete coverage of CRUD operations, import functionality, duplicate functionality with proper array copying for immutability, and storage persistence.